Updated: March 27, 2018 (Originally published Apr 17, 2009)

 General Company Info

-- What is your business?
+- What is the nature of your business?

 - Are there specific dates the project needs to be completed?
 (Generally this is stated upfront but sometimes it isn’t.
 Best to overcommunicate everything)

 - Describe your business in one sentence.

 - Describe your business in one word?
 (These two and one-word questions can give you an idea of what kind of style the decision makers have.
 They might respond with “epic” or “excellence”.)